Dandelions and Bees: A Good Match?

 Pinterest Hidden Image

-Many people believe that dandelions and bees are a perfect match.
-The tiny flowers provide needed food for honey bees.
-In return, we say that the insects provide pollination for the plants.
+A pesky weed to some – yet dandelions and bees have an important relationship – especially early in the season.
+The tiny flowers provide needed food for honey bees and other insects.
+This at a time of year when food may be scarce.
 But, is this true?
 Are these two really the perfect couple that they seem to be?
 The real answer is more complicated than it may seem at first.
+Let’s look closer.

 Do Bees Need Dandelion Flowers?